 In his pomp, the run-up was shorter but he had such a wonderful rhythm and such a wonderfully whippy action that he continued to generate more than enough pace.
 I never faced Shaun Pollock, of course, but I imagine he and Hadlee were very similar bowlers: not out-and-out quick but capable of something lively enough when it was needed.

 Richard Hadlee regularly out-bowled not only his colleagues but the opposition too.
 Fighting what must have felt like so many solitary battles may have contributed to his rather moody demeanor.
 He seemed a man apart, always very driven but working to targets of his own devising as well as team objectives.
 One of his most impressive accomplishments was the double of 1,000 runs and 100 wickets for Nottinghamshire in 1984.
 A rare feat that had not been performed for numerous years.

-Like Malcolm Marshall, he did well to be so potent in county cricket whereas sustaining a long international career.
+Like Malcolm Marshall, he did well to be so potent in county cricket while sustaining a long international career.
 Richard Hadlee developed into a dangerous hitting lower-order batsman, particularly in the ODI format.
-But one got the impression that without the advent of helmets he would have remained a less powerful force with the bat.
-Although, he did very little with the bat in his early cricket career, later than he was regarded as his rabbit on New Zealand’s 1978 tour.
+But one got the impression that without the advent of helmets, he would have remained a less powerful force with the bat.
+Although he did very little with the bat in his early cricket career, later on he was regarded as his rabbit on New Zealand’s 1978 tour.

 Within a couple of years, however, he had hoisted his batting average to the right side of 20 and transformed himself into quite a capable practitioner.
 In fact, among his two Test centuries, one was against the West Indies.
 He rarely ventured higher than number 7, though.
 Durable to the last, Hadlee was 39 years old when he played his final Tests in England in 1990, by which time he was the world’s leading Test wicket-taker (a record he took from Botham and which was taken from him by Kapil Dev) and already a knight of the realm.